 Oil pulling will work to whiten your teeth, and baking soda has natural whitening properties, which is why it’s a popular ingredient in many toothpastes already.
 You aren’t going to notice anything overnight, but if you brush with baking soda consistently you will notice a change over time.

-Hydrogen peroxide, the same product used in many home whitening kits, is another household remedy you can use to whiten your teeth.
+Hydrogen peroxide, the same product used in many of the best home teeth whitening kits, is another household remedy you can use to whiten your teeth.
 However, you do need to be cautious using hydrogen peroxide because there are questions about its safety.
 Make sure you’re using a 1.5% or 3% solution.
 It's usually sold as a 3% solution, and you can dilute that to a 1.5% solution if you desire.

 You can use it as a mouthwash before you brush your teeth, or you can add it to baking soda to create a natural toothpaste.
 Simply combine 2 teaspoons of hydrogen peroxide with 1 teaspoon of baking soda and brush away.